-If you are a stockholder of record, you may vote at the Annual Meeting, vote by proxy over the telephone, vote by proxy through the internet or vote by proxy using a proxy card provided by us.
+If you are a stockholder of record, you may vote by proxy through the internet, vote by proxy over the telephone, vote by proxy using a proxy card provided by us or vote at the Annual Meeting.
 Whether or not you plan to attend the Annual Meeting, we urge you to vote by proxy to ensure your vote is counted.
-You may still attend the virtual Annual Meeting and vote even if you have already voted by proxy.
+You may still attend the Annual Meeting and vote even if you have already voted by proxy.
 Voting at the Annual Meeting will have the effect of revoking your previously submitted proxy (see "Can I change my vote after submitting my proxy?" below).

 By Internet If you received the Notice or a printed copy of the Proxy Materials, then follow the instructions in the Notice or on the proxy card.
 By Telephone If you received the Notice or a printed copy of the Proxy Materials, then follow the instructions in the Notice or on the proxy card.
 By Mail If you received a printed copy of the Proxy Materials, then complete, sign, date, and mail your proxy card in the enclosed, postage-prepaid envelope.
-In Person (Virtual) You may also vote in person virtually by attending the Annual Meeting atwww.virtualshareholdermeeting.com/LTH2023.
+In Person (Virtual) You may also vote in person virtually by attending the Annual Meeting atwww.virtualshareholdermeeting.com/LTH2024.